misanthropos/gluon/docs/user/supported_devices.rst

   in the next major release of Gluon is doubtful.

 .. [#ath10k]
   Device uses the ath10k WLAN driver.
-Images are built for 11s by default unless GLUON_WLAN_MESH is set as described in :ref:`getting-started-make-variables`.

-.. [#80211s]
-  Device or target does not support IBSS.
-Images are built by default unless GLUON_WLAN_MESH is explicitly set to something other than *11s*.
-Targets that are affected as a whole may not be selected for build in this case.

 .. [#avmflash]
   For instructions on how to flash AVM devices, visit https://fritzfla.sh